Better understanding learning management and eLearning

 There are two common types of LMS software.
 The end result is supposed to be the same where coordinators load data and students access it for eLearning activities.
 The reporting and usage functionality is similar between both options.

-What is different, however, is the programming and technical expertise required at the beginning before users even start completing courses.
+What is different, however, is the programming and technical expertise required before users even start taking courses.
 There are two types of LMS software:

-- Vendor Supported- company purchases a subscription that is fully programmed and they simply add their logo and usera to get started.
+- Vendor Supported - company purchases a subscription that is fully programmed and they simply add their logo and users to get started.

 In the online world, learning management systems have revolutionized the delivery of training and education.
 They automate these tasks; but more importantly, learning management systems establish a standard learning management delivery infrastructure and framework on which online courses can be deployed.
 Students can "attend" a course 24x7x365; learn at their own pace; do the work at a location they prefer; and complete tests that verify the student met educational goals.